Esperantic Studies Foundation: Interlinguistic support fund

-ESF has funded hundreds of different projects including the development of the educational websites lernu.net, a website to learn Esperanto and edukado.net, a website for teachers and learners of Esperanto, Tekstaro.com, a text corpus of Esperanto, Summer Esperanto Workshop in Europe (SES), North American Summer Esperanto Institute (NASK) to promote the continued study of Esperanto in the United States.
-ESF continues to support the Esperanto edition of UNESCO Courier, the Conference on the Application of Esperanto in Science and Technology (KAEST), as well as the postgraduate studies of interlinguistics and esperantology at Adam Mickiewicz University in Poznan, Poland and the Chair of Esperanto and Interlinguistics at the University of Amsterdam.
+ESF has funded hundreds of projects including educational websites such as lernu.net, a website to teach Esperanto and edukado.net, a website for teachers and learners of Esperanto, Tekstaro.com, a text corpus of Esperanto, Summer Esperanto Workshop in Europe (SES), North American Summer Esperanto Institute (NASK) to promote the continued study of Esperanto in the US.
+ESF supports the Esperanto edition of UNESCO Courier, the Conference on the Application of Esperanto in Science and Technology (KAEST), as well as postgraduate studies of interlinguistics and esperantology at Adam Mickiewicz University in Poznan, Poland and the Chair of Esperanto and Interlinguistics at the University of Amsterdam.

-ESF sponsors also a number of other events, including the Nitobe Symposia, a conference series on world language problems that bring together activists, academics and politicians. as well as a series of symposia on language and development in New York aimed at raising the awareness of the United Nations about the importance of language equality for human development and human rights.
+ESF sponsors events, including the Nitobe Symposia, a conference series on world language problems that bring together activists, academics and politicians, as well as a series of symposia on language and development aimed at raising awareness at the United Nations about the importance of language equality for human development and human rights.

-ESF also sponsored the creation of the documentary film The Universal Language, and produced the video course Esperanto—Pasporto al la Tuta Mondo (available on YouTube).
+ESF sponsored the documentary film The Universal Language, and produced the video course Esperanto—Pasporto al la Tuta Mondo (available on YouTube).

-ESF also helped to establish official Esperanto examinations in accordance with the Common European Framework of Reference for Languages.
+ESF helped establish official Esperanto examinations in accordance with the Common European Framework of Reference for Languages.

 Esperanto "Access To Language Education" Award

-Esperantic Studies Foundation, Lernu.net and CALICO (Computer Assisted Language Instruction Consortium), yearly present the Esperanto "Access To Language Education" Award, abbreviated ALE Award for the best non-commercial website offering outstanding resources for language learning.
+The Esperantic Studies Foundation, Lernu.net and CALICO (Computer Assisted Language Instruction Consortium), yearly present the Esperanto "Access To Language Education" Award, for the best non-commercial website offering resources for language learning.